Fraunhofer-SIT/libscapi/README.md

-# LIBSCAPI - The Secure Computation API
+# LIBSCAPI - The Secure Computation API using Transputation

 libscapi is the Open source C++ library for implementing high performance secure two-party and multiparty computation protocols (SCAPI stands for the "Secure Computation API").
 It provides a reliable, efficient, and highly flexible cryptographic infrastructure.